-The dissertation committee in its entirety, is to be present for the oral proposal defense.
-During this meeting, it is expected that the student will do a formal presentation on the research to be conducted, including a review of both the theoretical framework and professional literature upon which it is based, the method, and the timeline for carrying out the study.
+The dissertation committee in its entirety, is to be present for the on-campus oral proposal defense.
+During this meeting, it is expected that the student will do a formal presentation on the research to be conducted, including a review of both the theoretical framework and professional literature upon which it is based; the method; and the timeline for carrying out the study.
 The student will be prepared to answer questions about the methodology and the timeline.
 Following the meeting, the committee members will determine whether the student can move forward with the project and if any changes are needed.
+See Appendices C and D.